 Audition Information

 We would be delighted if you would consider singing with The Choristers.
-The choir actively seeks singers for all voice parts before each concert season until three weeks after the first rehearsal.
+The choir actively seeks singers for all voice parts before each concert season until two weeks after the first rehearsal.
 Please find below some basic introductory information about singing with The Choristers.

 How do I audition?